 Slumlords bought up multiple properties to milk the rent before the properties were torn down.

-The urban economics chair at SMU said maybe 25 or 50 people might be willing to move into the neighborhood and turn a fourplex back into a home, but you would never find 1,000 or 2,000 people who would.
+The urban economics chair at SMU said maybe 25 or 50 people might be willing to move into the neighborhood and turn a fourplex back into a home with some renovation work of course, it was estimated that a high percentage of them will be looking for a roofer kansas city to help with the remodeling to turn those fourplexes back into single family homes., but you would never find 1,000 or 2,000 people who would.

 How was it possible for anyone to imagine Munger Place becoming the first single-family historic district or that homeowners would spend $500 million on renovation by 2014?